sanjams2/aws-proxy/README.md

 ## AWS Proxy
 ### Overview
-This is a simple program that runs a server that can receive a request to any AWS service and resign the request with new credentials before sending it to the originally intended service
+This is a simple program that can proxy any AWS SigV4 request, resign with specified credentials, and send it to the originally intended service.

+How is this different from https://github.com/awslabs/aws-sigv4-proxy?
+The `aws-sigv4-proxy` library requires that the entire request body be read and loaded into memory.
+This is due to a limitation in the aws golang sdk v1.
+This package instead utilizes the v2 sdk and therefore can detect if the body needs to be read entirely or not.
+This is particularly useful when sending large objects to S3.

 ### Usage
 Build: